shariq-h/predisposition-to-alcoholism-model/README.md

-# EEG Alcoholism Classification (EEGNet)
+# CNN to predict alcoholism based on EEG

-Utilizing a convultional neural network (CNN) to predict classification of a person clinically assessed as an alcoholic or not based on EEG input.
+Utilizing a convolutional neural network (CNN) to predict classification of a person clinically assessed as an alcoholic or not based on EEG input.

 Implemented in PyTorch using EEGNet, a compact CNN designed for EEG signals, to assign the classes **alcoholic** vs **control**